cafeibit/Azure-Data-Engineering/readme.md

   * Define a schema that matches the data we are working with.
   * Assign the count to the variable totalArticles

+  CI/CD setup is now completed.
+If you commit your code from the DEV workspace to the repo (master branch), the same notebook should be available in PROD.
+Experiment with making changes to your notebook in DEV, then committing those changes.
+You will be able to see your build and release pipelines execute and the notebook in the PROD workspace automatically update to reflect those changes.

   **Retrieve Wikipedia Articles**
   ```
   (source, sasEntity, sasToken) = getAzureDataSource()